achasveachas/question-API/README.md

+# Q & A App API

+## Overview

+This is an API for a Q & A app.
+Clients can retrieve public questions and their answers.

+## Usage

+Fork and clone the repo.

+Run `bundle install` and then `rake db:migrate`.

+Run `rails server` to fire up the server.

+The root endpoint can then be reached through http://localhost:3000/api/v1/

+Detailed instructions can be found in the [Documentation](doc/documentation.md)

+## Testing

+The API was built using TDD principles with RSpec.

+To run the test suite simply run `rspec` in the terminal.

+## Contact

+Yechiel Kalmenson can be contacted by email at [contact@yechiel.me](mailto:contact@yechiel.me), or through his website [Yechiel.me](http://yechiel.me).
+Links to his social media can be found on the site as well.

+---

 # Batteries 911 Rails Engineer Candidate Interview Project

 (This is a fork of the [Kaleo Rails Engineer Candidate Interview Project](https://github.com/batteries911/rails-interview-project).)